dotnet/docs/docs/spark/how-to-guides/udf-guide.md

 Both `func` and `func2` share the same closure `<>c__DisplayClass0_0`, which is the target that is serialized when serializing the delegates `func` and `func2`.
 Even though `Func<string, string> a` is only referencing `s1`, `s2` is also serialized when the bytes are sent to the workers.

-This can lead to some unexpected behaviors at runtime (like in the case of using [broadcast variables](broadcast-guide.md)), which is why we recommend that you restrict the visibility of the variables used in a function to that function's scope.
+This can lead to some unexpected behaviors at run time (like in the case of using [broadcast variables](broadcast-guide.md)), which is why we recommend that you restrict the visibility of the variables used in a function to that function's scope.

 The following code snippet is the recommended way to implement the desired serialization behavior: